 - 2/3 cup (165 ml) neutral flavored vegetable oil, such as safflower, canola, or rice bran

 - 1/3 cup (71 g) firmly packed light brown sugar

 - 3 tablespoons finely grated fresh peeled gingerroot

 - 1/4 teaspoon cinnamon

 - 1/2 cup (43 g) sliced almonds, natural or blanched

-- Cool pan on rack.
+Cool pan on rack.
 Store granola at room temperature in an airtight container for up to 1 month.
+You can also freeze for up to 3 months.
 We love it for breakfast with low FODMAP lactose-free milk or dairy-free milk, tossed onto yogurt or even eaten out of hand for a snack.

 - Makes sure your dried ginger is fresh for maximum ginger flavor.
 Dried herbs and spices can lose their potency fairly quickly.
 If yours is over 6 months old, you might want to consider buying a new batch.
 Buy just what you need in bulk form, if you can.